Greg LeMond: 1984–1986: Grand Tours

 Hoping to end the season on a high note, LeMond entered the World Championships road race with the strongest team the United States ever fielded.
 Riders included Boyer and LeMond, as well as Andrew Hampsten, Ron Kiefel, Bob Roll and Eric Heiden and this time the American team was set up to help the three strongest riders in LeMond, then Hampsten and Kiefel.
 Throughout the race, LeMond answered repeated attacks and led many chase groups to contain dangerous breakaways, but by the final lap of the race, he was beginning to tire.
 However, LeMond was part of the group that was going to win, and while Hampsten and Keifel survived the race to this point, they were too far back to assist LeMond in the final 10 km.
 Inside the final kilometer, the last rider to launch an attack was former Tour and Vuelta champion Joop Zoetemelk.
 Being as he was 38 years old and long past his prime, none of the remaining contenders, including LeMond, Claudio Corti, Robert Millar, Moreno Argentin, or Stephen Roche, took the attack seriously at first.
 Zoetemelk opened a sizeable gap, but before long, it was in excess of 100 meters and quickly growing.
 He also had two teammates remaining in Johan van der Velde and Gerard Veldscholten, assisting him by riding at the front but not actually chasing, therefore slowing the chase group.
-Italian rider Argentin took up the chase, but he had nothing left to close the gap and actually put his hand in the air waving for the other riders to come forward and take up the pursuit.
-LeMond also had nothing left to chase down this final attack feeling that if he did, LeMond would not have anything left for the sprint and would not win any medal at all.
+Italian rider Argentin took up the chase, but he had nothing left to close the gap and actually put his hand in the air, waving for the other riders to come forward and take up the pursuit.
+LeMond also had nothing left to chase down in this final attack, feeling that if he did, LeMond would not have anything left for the sprint and would not win any medal at all.
 In a notable upset, Zoetemelk beat the favorites to the line by three seconds as LeMond out-sprinted Argentin to take the silver.
 There was no controversy following this silver medal for LeMond, and he rode up alongside the Dutchman immediately after the race to congratulate him by saying, "Nice ride Joop."